psu-arts-arch-3/art-203/exercise-2-three-sketches.md

 **For each design, create the following: **

 * A brief written abstract that summarizes your approach.
-* A rough wireframe - sketched out or designed in Illustrator.
+* Sketches of each page.
-  * Label each of the main pages and mark how they are connected.
+  * Label each of the main pages and mark how they are connected \(essentially a basic wireframe\).
   * You don't have to include every single header and UI button, but include the essential sections and features, with enough labeling to help someone else understand your ideas.
+  * You can make physical drawings and scan them or create sketches in Illustrator/Photoshop.
 * Mood board \(at least five images\)
 * Color palette \(5 colors\)
 * Font Pair \(A header and body font\)